moderngpu/moderngpu/README.md

   TODO: Complete kernel unit tests.
   TODO: API references.
   TODO: Multiset operations for feature parity with moderngpu 1.0.
+  TODO: Restore the moderngpu 1.0 text by integrating it with this markdown.
 ```

 ### License